-Lights back on in Indonesian quake city, but fate of thousands unknown
+Lights, TVs back on in Indonesia quake city, but fate of thousands unknown

 The United States had provided initial funding and disaster experts and was working to determine what other help could be given, the State Department said.

-Indonesian Central Bank Governor Perry Warjiyo played down the impact on Southeast Asia’s biggest economy of the disaster in Sulawesi, and of earlier deadly quakes on the tourist island of Lombok.
+Indonesian Central Bank Governor Perry Warjiyo said the disaster was a huge challenge but he played down the impact on Southeast Asia’s biggest economy.

-“This is really a challenging and difficult time for Indonesia and for all of us, but we are united and we stand strong,” he told a briefing of the Jakarta Foreign Correspondents Club late on Wednesday.
+“We are united and we stand strong,” he told a briefing late on Wednesday.

 Straddling the seismically active Pacific Ring of Fire, Indonesia has long been vulnerable to quakes and tsunamis.